Desno365/Desno365.github.io/minecraft/desnoguns-mod/index.md

 - UPDATE: improvements in the Settings page
 - FIX: fix bug of sounds installation when there isn't any Internet connection available
 - FIX: guns now render vertically instead of horizontally in the third person view
 {% endhighlight %}

-**DesnoGuns Mod r003**
-{% highlight text %}
-- NEW: automatic sounds installation
-- NEW: added recoil for all the guns
-- NEW: new weapon: Flamethrower
-- NEW: new weapon: Minigun Explosive
-- NEW: new weapon: Makarov
-- NEW: new weapon: AA-12 (pro item)
-- NEW: new weapon: Incendiary Grenade Launcher (pro item)
-- NEW: added texture pack with bullet texture instead of arrow
-- NEW: options in Setting to enable reloading for guns also in Creative
-- NEW: option in Settings to enable instant reload in Creative (only when reload in Creative is enabled)
-- NEW: option to display the gun's name near the ammo text
-- NEW: added an Easter Egg :P
-- UPDATE: updated the Medical Kit with a new UI
-- UPDATE: improved memory management
-- UPDATE: improved start-up speed
-- UPDATE: added sound when the parachute opens
-- UPDATE: added sound when you try to shoot but the ammo is 0
-- UPDATE: guns are displayed in alphabetical order in the Creative inventory
-- FIX: fix Molotov didn't burn grass
-- FIX: fix shadow for buttons in Android Lollipop
-{% endhighlight %}

 <br>